daxapps/WebDevQnAs/README.md

 # WebDevQnAs

 ## Summary
-The app will help web developers study interview questions with flashcards.
+The app will help web developers study interview questions with flashcards, and users can contribute questions and answers.
+When studying for web developer interviews, I could not find a complete question and answer source to study from, so I made this app.

 ## Screenshots
 ![Home](http://i.imgur.com/PETe5hz.png)